Words That Rhyme With GROUND

 Noun : A carousel; a pleasure ride, typically found at fairs and amusement parks, consisting of a slowly revolving circular platform on which various seats are fixed, frequently shaped like horses or other animals.

-Noun : A piece of playground equipment consisting of a circular platform that is made to revolve by pushing while users stand on it.
+Noun : (US) A piece of playground equipment consisting of a circular platform that is made to revolve by pushing while users stand on it.

-Noun : (figuratively) A meaningless cycle; a bustle of activity that gets nowhere
+Noun : (figuratively) A meaningless cycle; a bustle of activity that gets nowhere.

 snowbound